jupyter/docker-stacks/docs/using/recipes.md

 - you would prefer to access the notebook at a server URL with a path (`https://example.com/jupyter`) rather than a port (`https://example.com:8888`)
-- you may have many services in addition to Jupyter running on the same server, and want to nginx to help improve server performance in managing the connections
+- you may have many services in addition to Jupyter running on the same server, and want nginx to help improve server performance in managing the connections

 Here is a [quick example NGINX configuration](https://gist.github.com/cboettig/8643341bd3c93b62b5c2) to get started.
 You'll need a server, a `.crt` and `.key` file for your server, and `docker` & `docker-compose` installed.